Azure-Samples/cosmos-db-design-patterns/attribute-array/README.md

 1. Create a free Azure Cosmos DB for NoSQL account: (<https://cosmos.azure.com/try>)

-1. In the Data Explorer, create a new databased named **CosmosPatterns** with shared autoscale throughput:
+1. In the Data Explorer, create a new database named **CosmosPatterns** with shared autoscale throughput:

     | | Value |
     | --- | --- |